-Ace Hotel: The Ace is officially opening in mid-March 2016 in an historic Art Deco building from 1928.
+Ace Hotel: The new Ace officially opened in mid-March 2016 in an historic Art Deco building from 1928.
 It is located on the edge of the CBD in the Warehouse Arts District at 600 Carondelet.
 It promises to be a great addition to the hotel scene in town.
 The hotel will have a new Southern-Italian restaurant called Josephine Estelle, a branch of Stumptown Coffee from Portland, Oregon, a music venue and craft cocktail bar in the lobby called Three Keys, a rooftop cocktail lounge called Alto and an oyster bar and restaurant.
 A wonderful boutique, Freda, from Marfa, TX is opening a location in the hotel as well.

 The stylish Aloft Hotel is also a good option at 225 Baronne St. It is a short walk to the French Quarter and to other great spots in the CBD/Warehouse District.